cristianolopes1991/guia-estudo-cetificacao-solutions-architect/README.md

 # AWS Certified Solutions Architect - Associate (SSA-C03) exam preparation

+### What is AWS ?
+Cloud Computing is the on-demand delivery of IT resources with primarily pay-as-you-go pricing.

 ## Introduction about exam

 <p>The exam AWS Certified Solutions Architect - Associate is intended for people who perform the role of solutions architect.</p>